openshift/ci-docs/content/en/docs/how-tos/mirroring-to-quay.md

 will be checking to ensure your image does not contain private or licensed content such as RHEL or internal RHEL packages.
 {{< /alert >}}

-## Configuring Mirroring for New Repository
+## Configuring Mirroring for New Organization

 Submit a PR adding a new subdirectory [here](https://github.com/openshift/release/tree/master/core-services/image-mirroring), with at least a single mapping file